hpc2n/selecting-modules/docs/index.md

 ## Important info

 - There is an "important info" page for this course, containing info on the course project, login info for Tetralith, etc.
-    - It can be found here: <a href="https://umeauniversity.sharepoint.com/:w:/s/HPC2N630/EX7cOrKbXyhKrUfGvi1QYPIBY9OLYS1ecearjJefFiOhjg" target="_blank">https://umeauniversity.sharepoint.com/:w:/s/HPC2N630/EX7cOrKbXyhKrUfGvi1QYPIBY9OLYS1ecearjJefFiOhjg</a>
+    - It can be found here: <a href="https://umeauniversity.sharepoint.com/:w:/s/HPC2N630/EaZrQ9E1noBCiSA6kmX09J4BoQTkNQTDYi8f9v2p4Jyobg?e=Zi6E8C" target="_blank">https://umeauniversity.sharepoint.com/:w:/s/HPC2N630/EaZrQ9E1noBCiSA6kmX09J4BoQTkNQTDYi8f9v2p4Jyobg?e=Zi6E8C</a>
 - There is a Q/A page for use during the lectures.
 Since the lectures are recorded, you may get recorded if you ask questions in the Zoom, but you can always write questions on the Q/A and get answers there.
 It also has the advantage that you can go back and look at the answers later.
-    - The Q/A page can be found here: <a href="https://umeauniversity.sharepoint.com/:w:/s/HPC2N630/EVWzArI3hvpMnOHs17z23lQB-kFXnUaf3_wn_gxVgdUX6w" target="_blank">https://umeauniversity.sharepoint.com/:w:/s/HPC2N630/EVWzArI3hvpMnOHs17z23lQB-kFXnUaf3_wn_gxVgdUX6w</a>
+    - The Q/A page can be found here: <a href="https://umeauniversity.sharepoint.com/:w:/s/HPC2N630/EUDMEj8KmYtGkd2KoD-xHUcBFVqlryxHMa774ezkmGomjw?e=wuFaeh" target="_blank">https://umeauniversity.sharepoint.com/:w:/s/HPC2N630/EUDMEj8KmYtGkd2KoD-xHUcBFVqlryxHMa774ezkmGomjw?e=wuFaeh</a>

 ## Evaluation survey

-- This is the first instance of this course.
-Please help us by filling an evaluation survey after the course: <a href="https://forms.office.com/e/HvhGtn5XCm" target="_blank">https://forms.office.com/e/HvhGtn5XCm</a>
+- Please help us making this course better by filling an evaluation survey after the course: <a href="https://forms.office.com/e/6htZfTRg1Z" target="_blank">https://forms.office.com/e/6htZfTRg1Z</a>

 ## Preliminary schedule